Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

 Manage Lavalink node configuration settings.
-This command holds all commands to manage an external or managed Lavalink node.
+This command holds all commands to manage an unmanaged (external) or managed Lavalink node.

 .. warning::

-    You should not mess with any command in here unless you have a valid reason to, i.e. been told by someone in the Red-Discord Bot support server to do so.
-    All the commands in here have the potential to break the Audio cog.
+    You should not change any command settings in this group command unless you have a valid reason to, e.g. been told by someone in the Red-Discord Bot support server to do so.
+Changing llsetup command settings have the potential to break Audio cog connection and playback if the wrong settings are used.

 """"""""""""""""
 llsetup external